ayanhmm/Data-Acquisition-System/README.md

 # Data-Acquisition-System
  A data acquisition system (DAQ) created for the Formula Student Car of Team Defianz Racing wherein we take data from various sensors and display them on dashboard screen as well as the pit screen(via telemetry) while logging it at the same time for future references.

+This repository is a combination of the already exiting repositories of Formula-Student-Daq-Arduino-Code, Formula-Student-Dashboard-GUI and the Formula-Student-PitScreen-UI.

 ## Table of Contents
 - [Sensors-Used](#sensors-used)